 New housing will be provided between 2011 and 2031 to meet the minimum growth target of the Local Plan Core Strategy.
-Dwellings constructed between 2011 and 2018 and committed sites as at 1 April 2018 will be taken into account.
+Completed dwellings and committed sites will be taken into account.
 Further new housing will be delivered as follows:

 - 1. by allocating land for housing development at School Road, Tarrington; and - 2. on suitable infill sites within the settlement boundaries defined for Tarrington and Little Tarrington; and - 3. outside the settlement boundaries in accordance with policies RA3, RA4 and RA5 of the Local Plan Core Strategy.